Home Masterplans

 Opinion

 Dalmarnock is full of latent potential, occupying a bend in the Clyde it enjoys a a semi rural aspect with much open space and a riverbank setting, if the Games can take advantage of this situation they will be spectacular.
-The city centre is minutes away by rail or bus and by 2009 the M74 and East end regeneration route should aid travel by car and of course now the Games.
+By 2029 it is hoped some £1.6bn will have been invested in 10,000 homes and 400,000sq/m of commercial space can be created across the Clyde Gateway aided by the M74 extension and East End Regeneration Route alongside a possible reopened Bridgeton/Parkhead rail service.

 What is critical to creating a genuine urban environment is restoration of the Edwardian tenements further down Millerfield Road.
 Pre war housing should be given utmost priority for grant aid as such homes constitute the very essence of Glasgow.
 The tenements surviving today have done so because they were rehabilitated in the eighties and nineties, although this is clearly futile if they are subsequently abandoned.
 The Games carry the carrot of a sustainable future for the area, the first such opportunity in a generation.